alexanderkoumis/toy-opencv-mat-socket-server/README.md

 client_ptr->SendImageDims(cols, rows);
 while (1) {
   cv::Mat image;
+  ...
   client_ptr->SendImage(image);
 }
 return 1;
 ```

+`THE SAMPLE CODE USES LOCALHOST FOR THE PURPOSE OF DEMONSTRATION AND TESTING.
+CHANGE hostname VARIABLE IN ORDER TO USE A PROPOR HOSTNAME IP ADDRESS.`

 ## Credits
 This code builds upon `Toy OpenCV Socket Server` developed by *Alexander Koumis* and maintained at <https://github.com/alexanderkoumis/toy-opencv-mat-socket-server.git>